EDTLA's Treatment Approach

 Our goal is to provide quick relief from uncomfortable symptoms while encouraging lasting behavioral changes to maintain gains and prevent relapse.
 We aim to empower clients to become their own therapists rather than foster dependency on us.
 We believe therapy is more productive when we have specific well-defined goals.

-As psychologists and not physicians (or “medical doctors”), we do not prescribe medications.
+As psychologists, clinical social workers, and marriage and family therapists, we are not physicians (or "medical doctors"); we do not prescribe medications.
 If we believe that medication would be helpful we will provide a referral to a psychiatrist.